CMSgov/design-system/CONTRIBUTING.md

 ### Variations exist only when they can't be achieved with a utility class

 The design system includes utility classes for modifying the most common visual traits, like spacing, size, and color.
 You may want to offer variations of a component that involves changing one of these traits.
-When you do, you should first see if you can accomplish the variation by using one of the utility classes.
-If you can, then don't create a new CSS ruleset to accomplish something another ruleset already does.
+When you do, you should first see if users of the design can accomplish the variation by applying one of the utility classes to your component.

 This accomplishes a few things: Most importantly it reduces the total amount of CSS, and secondly it teaches people how to use the utility classes.